Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 But I'm short on time lately, so that will have to wait for another day.

-Anyway, I hope this post was useful to someone.
-Happy hacking!

-P.S.
-When working on projects like this, I often take handwritten notes as I go.
+BTW, when working on projects like this, I often take handwritten notes as I go.
 This time I tried taking them digitally, so I figured I'd share them here.
 Yes, they're rather unreadable...
 But they do the job, and I like them :)
+They're the reason for all the crayon drawings in the post.

 ![Notes]({{ site.url }}/assets/domyos-el500/personal-notes.png)

+Anyway, I hope this post was useful to someone.
+Happy hacking!